 When it comes to wine, both tasting and smelling, the nose is mission critical.
 The human nose is capable of differentiating between thousands of unique scents.
 It's our olfactory abilities that allow us to discern the sheer variety of flavors that are offered up in a single sip.
 Meanwhile, the tongue is limited to sensing: salty, sweet, bitter and sour.
 To truly taste a wine you will need to recruit the nose to pick up the flavor scents and the tongue to help discern the tastes and textures.

-How to Truly Smell a Wine's Aroma
+How to Smell Your Wine

 To get the best whiff of the wine's aroma, spend a good 10 seconds swirling the glass with some vigor.
 This allows the alcohol to volatilize and will lift the wine's innate scents towards your nose.
-Once the wine is well-swirled stick your nose into the glass and breath in.
+Once the wine is well-swirled, stick your nose into the glass and inhale.
 What scents come to mind first?
 Flowers, fruits?
 If fruit, drill down a little deeper, are you smelling red or white fruit themes, orchard fruit or berries, or possibly more exotic tropical notes?
 Keep these scents in mind and see if they reappear on the flavor profile or morph into new delights on the palate.

 Primary aromas are those distinct smells that are derived from the fruit itself.
 These aromas may present themselves as fruity or floral in nature.
 It's these aromas that allow us to differentiate between different wines in their youth.
-Violets, rose, chamomile, green apple, lemon-lime citrus, black and red berries would all fall under the primary aroma category.
+Violets, rose, chamomile, green apple, citrus, black and red berries would all fall under the primary aroma category.